Slovak mafia: Notable groups

+Other groups may or may not include smaller and/or less known, perhaps unknown and/or unnamed organizations.
+Some groups may not meet the definition of a mafia-style group, and can therefore be referred to as criminal networks, or loose networks of associates engaging in criminal activity who fail to meet the defining characteristics of mafia-style groups.

 Today

-After arrests of many mob bosses in Slovakia, today it is said the Slovak mafia as it existed in the 1990s is gone.
-Most members of Mafia groups either got killed, are in prison or ran away.
-It is said to end in the early 2010s.
-The Murder of Ján Kuciak raised questions amongst the general public if the Mafia is still alive, because murders of investigative journalist are uncommon in Slovakia.
-Nowadays, the Mafia as it existed in the 1990s is said to be gone, however, there are speculations that it might exist in different forms.
-Many people claim that there are trucks going through villages that carry immigrants.
-It is also said that there are groups that give illegal immigrants jobs.
+After the deaths and arrests of many mob bosses in Slovakia, today it is said the Slovak mafia as it existed in the 1990s is gone.
+Most members of these mafia groups either were killed, are in prison, or ran away.
+It is said to mostly end in the early 2010s.
+However, the murder of Ján Kuciak, an investigative journalist, raised questions amongst the general public if the mafia is still alive, since murders of investigative journalists are uncommon in Slovakia.

+Although the mafia as it existed in the 1990s is said to be gone, there are speculations that it still might exist in different forms.
+Many people claim that there are trucks going through villages that carry immigrants, as well as that there are groups that give jobs to illegal immigrants.

 Amongst these speculations, there are different speculations and theories.
-The black market however, mainly drug dealing, is big in Slovakia.
-There are many drug gangs that participate in illegal drug trade, money laundering etc. Every now and then, these groups are caught and publicised.
+The black market, however, mainly the illegal drug trade, is widespread in Slovakia.
+There are many, mainly "under-the-radar", drug gangs or criminal networks that participate in the illegal drug trade, money laundering, etc. Intermittently, some of these groups are caught by authorities and sometimes publicised.